jeff611196/Master-s-Thesis/README.md

 # Master-s-Thesis
 Analysis of the influence of traffic flow and power generation on air pollution.

 Choose XGBoost as the model.
+(U

 And then use LSTM model to predict future parameters.
 (LSTM built using the Keras Python package to predict time series steps and sequences.)